rust-lang/book/second-edition/nostarch/chapter13.md

 ### Creating an Abstraction of Behavior with Closures

-Let’s work on an example of a situation in which it’s useful to store a closure to be executed at a later time.
+Let’s work on an example of a situation in which it’s useful to store a closure to be executed later.
 Along the way, we’ll talk about the syntax of closures, type inference, and traits.

 Consider this hypothetical situation: we work at a startup that’s making an app to generate custom exercise workout plans.
-The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors, such as the app user’s age, body mass index, preferences, recent workouts, and an intensity number they specify.
+The backend is written in Rust, and the algorithm that generates the workout plan takes into account many factors, such as the app user’s age, body mass index, exercise preferences, recent workouts, and an intensity number they specify.
 The actual algorithm used isn’t important in this example; what’s important is that this calculation takes a few seconds.
-We want to call this algorithm only when we need to and only call it once, so we don’t make the user wait more than necessary.
+We want to call this algorithm only when we need to and only call it once so we don’t make the user wait more than necessary.

-We’ll simulate calling this hypothetical algorithm with the `simulated_expensive_calculation` function shown in Listing 13-1, which will print `calculating slowly...`, wait for two seconds, and then return whatever number we passed in:
+We’ll simulate calling this hypothetical algorithm with the function `simulated_expensive_calculation` shown in Listing 13-1, which will print `calculating slowly...`, wait for two seconds, and then return whatever number we passed in:

 Filename: src/main.rs